-The SEMS logo will also be sent out with the Guidelines and it is hoped that RAs will use this logo in association with this guidance.
+The SEMS logo is available to use with the Guidelines and it is hoped that RAs will use this logo in association with this guidance.
 Best practice shows that the most successful way to educate participants, is to use the material in this guidance in association with a map of the area and specific local information.